Read from the store, close it if we opened it.

 By file-like object, we refer to objects with a read() method,

-such as a file handle (e.g. via builtin open function)
+such as a file handler (e.g. via builtin open function)

 The group identifier in the store.
 Can be omitted if the HDF file